brucefan1983/GPUMD/doc/installation.rst

      ./configure --prefix=<path> --disable-netcdf-4 --disable-dap

   Here, the :attr:`--prefix` determines the output directory of the build.
-Then make and install PLUMED:
+Then make and install NetCDF:

   .. code:: bash